 - Date and time Wed 5 Oct 2022 from 6:30pm to 8:00pm

 Attend this webinar to understand how to accurately recognise symptoms of myocarditis in patients - especially those who repeatedly visit - whilst remaining aware of similarities with other conditions.
 We will look at key areas of diagnosis and treatment for myocarditis, including what advice to share with patients regarding exercising with the condition.

-Since the COVID-19 pandemic, we have seen an increase in patients suffering from myocarditis.
-In this webinar, we will explore this trend in more depth with a detailed talk by Leslie Cooper on COVID, the heart and the implications of vaccines.
+Since the COVID-19 pandemic, we have seen an increase in patients with myocarditis.
+In this webinar, we will explore this trend in more depth with a detailed talk by Leslie Cooper on COVID-19, the heart and the implications of vaccines.

 Our event will seek to improve relationships between patients and healthcare professionals, with a view to making testing and diagnosis a more streamlined process.

 - For healthcare professionals to be able to identify the symptoms of myocarditis, understand the steps involved in making a diagnosis and provide the correct advice

 - For patients to be aware of key aspects of myocarditis they should raise to healthcare professionals and understand the testing process

 - To explain the impact of COVID on the heart post-pandemic

 We would like to thank our anonymous donor for their generous support enabling this platform for patient focused charities and free access to the Medicine and Me series.